juxhouse/bela-resources/reference/bela.properties.md

    $HOST_DIRECTORY/config/bela.properties
 ```

-Edit that file to provide settings for BELA, such as API URLs and secrets:
+Edit that file to provide settings for BELA, such as external API URLs and secrets.

 ## Example